A monograph in the making · MMXXVI

 Dall'utopia al topos

-From utopia to topos.
+From utopia to topos: from no-place to a place.
 A study of Neverland, Michael Jackson, and the space of an extended self.

 Neverland does not represent Michael Jackson.
 It is Michael Jackson, rendered as space: an extended self that comes into being through the very act of its own manifestation.